databonsai/databonsai/docs/DecomposeTransformer.md

 ]
 ```

-Batching is not supported for DecopmoseTransformer yet.
+Batching is not supported for DecomposeTransformer yet.